Gallicchio-Lab/AToM-OpenMM/README.md

 Licensing
 ---------

- This software is licensed under the terms of the [GNU General Public License](http://opensource.org/licenses/GPL-3.0).
+ This software is licensed under the terms of the [GNU Lesser General Public License](https://opensource.org/license/lgpl-3-0).
 See [LICENSE](LICENSE)